daleksla/can_interact/README.md

-# can_reader
+# can_interact
 # README

-Example of reading from CAN bus using Linux SocketCAN API in C.
+Functionality to easily read and write to CAN bus using Linux SocketCAN API in C (with examples for both).

 ***